 Option 2: They provide a COVID-19 vaccination service under the terms of an Enhanced service where NHSE&I want to commission that service, either because they have no existing provision in an area or they need additional provision.
 Such a service could be provided at a pharmacy, but a suitable off-site location may also be used.
 Any agreed location for provision of the service would be described as a designated vaccination site.

-Information for contractors interested in providing a designated vaccination site (Option 2)
+Information for contractors interested in providing a vaccination site (Phase 3 - boosters)

 Further information on the service is available on the NHSE&I website and on the FutureNHS platform (login required).
 If you do not have access to the FutureNHS platform, you can register using an NHS or similar professional email address by emailing P_C_Nfirstname.lastname@example.org.